koji-project/koji/docs/source/tag_inheritance.rst

       can use e.g. priority 15 like in good old Basic times).

 ``maxdepth``
-   For longer inheritance chains you may don't want to treat whole chain.
+   For longer inheritance chains you may not want to treat whole chain.
 Let's leave our example and get more real-life situation.

    ::